Hochschild cohomology and string topology of global quotient orbifolds

 Note that the maps of ring spectra in (\ref{system of spectra}) do not assemble into an inverse system of ring spectra.
 The reason for this is that each of the maps $\rho^{n+1}_n$ of ring spectra in (\ref{system of spectra}) depends explicitly on an equivariant embedding $EG_{n+1} \to V_{n+1}$ of $EG_{n+1}$ into a representation of $G$.
 Therefore the composition $\rho^n_{n-1} \circ \rho^{n+1}_n$ does not necessarily agree with the map of spectra

 induced by the inclusion $EG_{n-1} \subset EG_{n+1}$.

 Nevertheless, the maps $\rho_{n-1}^{n+1}$ and $\rho^n_{n-1} \circ \rho^{n+1}_n$ are homotopically equivalent, and therefore after applying the homology functor we indeed get an inverse system of graded rings.
-Therefore we define \begin{definition} The homology of the free loop space pro ring spectrum associated to the orbifold $[M/G]$ is
+Therefore we define \begin{definition} The homology of the free loop space pro-ring spectrum associated to the orbifold $[M/G]$ is

 \end{definition}

 We claim

 \begin{theorem} For $M$ connected and simply connected, and $G$ a finite group acting on $M$ then there is an isomorphism of graded rings